hospotho/Image-Viewer/readme.md

 For normal websites and local folders, you can activate Image Viewer by click its icon on the toolbar, choose this extension from the right-click menu or use keyboard hotkey (default <kbd>Alt</kbd>+<kbd>1</kbd>).

-For additional options, right-click the extension icon on the toolbar. eg: activate Image Viewer with disabled size filter, activate with the last picked image (use it when the right-click menu is disabled by the website).
+For additional options, right-click the extension icon on the toolbar. eg: activate Image Viewer with disabled size filter, activate with webtoon mode, activate with the last picked image (use it when the right-click menu is disabled by the website).

+Most hotkeys can be customize in the options page.
+The hotkeys listed below are the default mappings.

 <table>
   <tr>